openai/openai-dotnet/README.md

     """).ToStream();
 ```

-Upload this document to OpenAI using the `FileClient`'s `UploadFile` method, ensuring that you use `FileUploadPurpose.Assistants` to allow your assistant to access it later:
+Upload this document to OpenAI using the `OpenAIFileClient`'s `UploadFile` method, ensuring that you use `FileUploadPurpose.Assistants` to allow your assistant to access it later:

 ```csharp
 OpenAIFile salesFile = fileClient.UploadFile(